gvwilson/teachtogether.tech/_lessons/pck.md

 that text does not; like all good tools, Scratch can be learned accidentally [[Malo2010](#CITE)].

 Our fifth recommendation is therefore to *start children and teens with blocks-based interfaces* before moving to text-based systems.
-The age qualification is there because Scratch (deliberately) looks like it's meant for younger users; while imitators like [Blockly](https://developers.google.com/blockly/) look more grown-up, it can still be hard to convince adults to take them seriously.
+The age qualification is there because Scratch (deliberately) looks like it's meant for younger users; while imitators like [Blockly][blockly] look more grown-up, it can still be hard to convince adults to take them seriously.

 <figure>
   <img src="../files/scratch.jpg" alt="Scratch (from <https://opensource.com/article/18/4/designing-game-scratch-open-jam>)" />
-  <figcaption id="f:pck-scratch">Scratch (<https://opensource.com/article/18/4/designing-game-scratch-open-jam>)</figcaption>
+  <figcaption id="f:pck-scratch">Scratch (from https://opensource.com/article/18/4/designing-game-scratch-open-jam)</figcaption>
 </figure>

 Scratch has probably been studied more than any other programming tool,